adns44/ovh-eco-autoorder/README.md

 A server contains a few important information
 - The FQN, planCode, labels, addon planCodes, datacenters.
 > These informations  specified on [OVH API](https://eu.api.ovh.com/console/).
 See order and dedicated server sections.
 - QTY and ceiling price are two important variables.
-Sets the wanted quantity on a cart and sets the maximum monthly price (ex. setup fees).
+Sets the wanted quantity on a cart and sets the maximum 1st invoice price (excl.
+VAT).
 If price higher this the client do not order and set the qty, price to 0 to remove it from future checks.
+The first invoice can include the setup fees, so E.G. if you want to order KS-LE-B with 9.9 monthly and 9.9 euros setup price, you need to set a 20 eur ceiling price.
 - From the labels only one needed.
 Set dedicated_os.
 - The dedicated_datacenter is a label too.
 However if you set it in this JSON structure as in the example, the program simultaneous try to order in FRA and GRA.
 IF available in FRA or GRA, places and order and set qty to 0 (so stop order).
 This helps to order a server with multiple DC preferences, if the existence more important than the explicit location for a rare bare metal.
 > If you want to place an order both in gra and fra, simply create another item and modify the first to fra-only and second to gra-only. so datacenter array should contains only one element in both servers.